SlowlyFire/Hobbinder/README.md

 Unique Value Proposition:
 Hobbinder stands out by focusing on activity-based connections rather than traditional social networking, emphasizing real-world interactions and shared experiences over purely digital connections.

+**In order to run the project, you need some configuration files which are saved safely at my protected .env and conf files**